cowboysdude/MMM-NOAA/README.md

 ## Config.js entry and options

 Will automatically select translation file and either F or C by reading your defaults from the config.js file [at the top] Will default to EN if NO translation file is found.
+Weather alerts will be in the native language chosen by your config.js automatically and in the correct language!
+Thanks tbbear!!!

     {
         disabled: false,